It was thought though however for many years that this

 voltage does NOT overcharge a battery and so is perfectly safe.

-Since batteries with much lower
+Since quality deep cycle batteries with much lower

 internal resistance are now the norm (the main source of the heat at high charge rates)

 then this is no longer a valid reason not to fast charge them.
+The advantages to

 Another source of heat in sealed batteries is the chemical

 valid reason not to fast charge them.
-In the past charging a 70 ah battery
+In the past charging a 70 Ah battery

 with say a 8 amp charger meant that even if the charger charged at too high a

-to be absorbed easily.
-So no gassing would occur.
-In other words its far less
+to re-absorb the gasses easily.
+So no external gassing would occur.
+In other

-critical to get the charge voltage right at a slow charge rate.
-So safer with
+words its far less critical to get the charge voltage right at a slow charge

 Now, knowing that